 Skip to main content

-So, I got a text from my husband with a link to an article about Mardi Gras, and Fat Tuesday, and beignets.
+I got a text from my husband with a link to an article about Mardi Gras, and Fat Tuesday, and beignets.
 Can you make these?
 Since he rarely makes requests, I told him sure.
 Then the worry set in.
 Yeast dough!
 Now, I made great strides towards conquering my fear of yeast in 2017, but there's still always that little doubt in the back of my mind.
-But I pushed it aside, and got to work.
+But I pushed it aside and got to work.

 The dough comes together quickly, but my guys are not patient enough to wait 4 hours (or overnight!) for something to rise.
 My new oven has a bread proof setting, so I used that and it was ready to go in a little over 2 hours.
 It rolls out like a dream.
 Frying them up goes quickly if you are organized and have eager helpers standing by to dust them with powdered sugar.